 However, things started changing around the 2018 World Cup.
 Roy had gotten super busy with work, family, and personal projects.
-Jinseok and Tim were busy with school and their personal lives.
+Jinseok and Tim were busy with school.
 I was also struggling to write consistently between work and family.
 For one reason or another, the group that had started the original Tavern began to step away one-by-one.
 Fortunately, Michael, Namu, and some others who had joined in later were prepared and willing to take over things.

 Tavern 3.0 is born

 Things had been cruising along, when suddenly Jinseok drops this message into our old group chat.

 Were we really going to do it?
 Apparently, yes.

 Jinseok interrupting here.
 Essentially, over the past decade Roy had shouldered costs of running the Tavern (the domain name, WordPress, etc.) on his own.
 With zero posts over the past 2 years, Roy was considering shutting down the Tavern.
 We looked into to ways to archive things without success.
 That’s why I decided to step in and take hosting matters into my own hands.
 The Tavern, to me, is a beautiful archive of Korean football matters since 2012, and I was not going to let it all go to waste.
 I already secured the next 6 years of the Tavern financially, and plan to continue doing for even longer.